-Lessees account for all leases in a similar way as the finance lease accounting under IAS 17, i.e. the lessees recognise and measure the corresponding 'right-of-use' asset and lease liability at the commencement date (the date when the underlying asset is available for use by lessees) of the lease by discounting the total future lease payment.
-Subsequently, the lessees recognise interest expense through the unwinding of the lease liability, and the expense on the depreciation of the right-of-use asset, instead of recognising as rental expenses under operating leases before the implementation of IFRS 16.
+The Branch as a lessee, recognises and measures the corresponding 'right-of-use' asset and lease liability at the commencement date (the date when the underlying asset is available for use by lessees) of the lease by discounting the total future lease payments.
+Subsequently, the Branch recognise interest expense through the unwinding of the lease liability, and the expense on the depreciation of the right-of-use asset.

-After the commencement date, the carrying value of lease liability will be increased to reflect the unwinding of discount through interest expense and will be reduced to reflect the lease payments made.
+After the commencement date of the lease, the carrying value of lease liability will be increased to reflect the unwinding of discount through interest expense and will be reduced to reflect the lease payments made.
 The lease liability will also be remeasured if there is any modification to the lease contracts.
 Right-of-use assets are depreciated by straight-line method from commencement date to the end of lease term.
-In case there is a purchase option that is expected to be exercised, then the right-of-use asset will be depreciated to the end of the underlying asset.
+If the Branch is reasonably certain to exercise a purchase option, then the right-of-use asset will be depreciated to the end of the useful life of the underlying asset.